NiryoRobotics/roscon-2025/src/get_started.md

 - Always thinks about performance and efficiency, overthinking is the best quality to be a good engineer in his opinion.

 He will be in charge of the Quality Check line integration, as he has strong background in computer vision.

+For the following parts of the workshop, we eill devide your team in two groups : Those who will read and follow the work of Paul-Louis, and the others who will read and follow the work of Hans-Günther.